DallanQ/lost_ruins_of_arnak/Manual.md

 The following icons are used as shorthand notation for various game components:

- - (icon featuring a hand trowel) an item card
+ - (Icon featuring a hand trowel) an item card

- - (icon featuring a blue jug) an artifact card
+ - (Icon featuring a blue jug) an artifact card

- - (icon resembling a face with yellow hair) a guardian tile
+ - (Icon resembling a face with yellow hair) a guardian tile

- - (icon featuring a diagonally split rectangle in silver and gold, depicting a person) an assistant
+ - (Icon featuring a diagonally split rectangle in silver and gold, depicting a person) an assistant

- - (icon featuring a golden idol seated in lotus position) an idol tile
+ - (Icon featuring a golden idol seated in lotus position) an idol tile

- - (icon featuring a figure of a person) one of your archaeologist figures
+ - (Icon featuring a figure of a person) one of your archaeologist figures

 ### Free Actions (Page 23)

 During your turn, you may perform any number of free actions before, during, or after your main action.
 You may have the following free actions available:

- - All card effects marked with the (icon featuring a lightening bolt) symbol are free actions.
+ - All card effects marked with the (Icon featuring a lightening bolt) symbol are free actions.

  - Putting an idol in a slot is a free action.